Homeland Security Post-Baccalaureate and Post Master Certificate

 Students who register for the post-baccalaureate certificate program may transfer these courses to the applicable master's degree program if they wish to pursue the graduate degree.
 Students who already possess a master’s degree and complete six courses as determined through consultation with the program director will be awarded a post-master’s certificate.
 The curriculum will be customized to an individual's needs and courses will be selected with consideration for the professional and personal goals of the individual student.
 Students who complete the post-master’s certificate program may apply these credit hours towards a master of science in homeland security degree.

-Gainful Employment Disclosure: To download the Homeland Security Gainful Employment Disclosure form for Post Baccalaureate and Post Master's Certificate Programs, click on links below.
+Gainful Employment Disclosure: To view the Gainful Employment Disclosure information, please click on the links below.